Alan Grant-Taylor Memorial Scholarship

 Ms Louisa Handyside

-Louisa's PhD will explore how to enable primary care pharmacists to be involved with high quality research that makes a real difference, investigating how pharmacists can contribute ideas for research projects, invite their community to get involved, learn more about research and develop supportive relationships with other pharmacists and academics.
-She hopes to support pharmacists to find answers to the most pressing medication-related research questions in their community.
+Louisa's PhD is exploring how to enable primary care pharmacists to be involved with high quality research that makes a real difference, investigating how pharmacists can contribute ideas for research projects, invite their community to get involved, learn more about research and develop supportive relationships with other pharmacists and academics.
+She is supporting pharmacists to find answers to the most pressing medication-related research questions in their community.

 Past Scholarship Recipients